Samuellucas97/samuellucas97.github.io/README.md

-# About
+## About

 It's a simple personal site using HTML5 UP template.
-Thanks Jane Doe.